lzhengchun/lzhengchun.github.io/index.md

 ---

 ## Short Bio.
-Zhengchun Liu is an ~~Assistant~~ Computer Scientist at the [Data Science and Learning](http://www.anl.gov/dsl) division of Argonne National Laboratory, and a Scientist At-Large of the Consortium for Advanced Science and Engineering at [The University of Chicago](https://www.uchicago.edu/).
+Zhengchun Liu is a~~n Assistant~~ Computer Scientist at the [Data Science and Learning](http://www.anl.gov/dsl) division of Argonne National Laboratory, and a Scientist At-Large of the Consortium for Advanced Science and Engineering at [The University of Chicago](https://www.uchicago.edu/).
 Before this, he was a research scientist at the University of Chicago from 2018.03 to 2019.08, and a Postdoc at the Mathematics and Computer Science division of Argonne National Laboratory from 2016.09 to 2018.03.
 He focuses his research at the intersection of machine learning and computer system.

 For more details and contact info, please see his resume, <a href="file/Zhengchun_Liu_CV.pdf" target="_blank">cv.pdf</a> or <a href="file/Zhengchun_Liu_CV.html" target="_blank">cv.html</a>.